J.D. Davis Player Props: Giants vs. Angels

 J.D.
-Davis -- with an on-base percentage of .268 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the Los Angeles Angels, with Patrick Sandoval on the mound, on August 7 at 9:38 PM ET.
+Davis -- with a slugging percentage of .513 in his past 10 games, including three home runs -- will be in action for the San Francisco Giants versus the Los Angeles Angels, with Lucas Giolito on the hill, on August 8 at 9:38 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Athletics.
+In his most recent game, he notched a home run while going 2-for-4 against the Angels.

 J.D.
 Davis Game Info & Props vs. the Angels